jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ## WHERE
 The `WHERE` clause can include one or many predicates.
 While it may make sense when there is only one predicate that it exist on the same line as the `WHERE` keyword, because many predicates can also exist, the style guide opts for a consistent rule for all cases and requires the separate lines approach.
-First-field alignment should not be used due to the varying indentation that would be required because of the different lengths of `AND` and `OR` keywords.
+First-item alignment should not be used due to the varying indentation that would be required because of the different lengths of `AND` and `OR` keywords.
 ### <span style="color: green">A. Good</span>
 * The `WHERE` clause should exist on its own line
 * Each logical condition in the `WHERE` clause should be placed on its own line with appropriate indentation
-* Do not apply first-field alignment
+* Do not apply first-item alignment
 <pre>
 SELECT
       CU.Name